suri7897/PINN4SOH_NASA_dataset/README.md

   ### 4) Plotter
   The figures in the paper, including those based on the NASA dataset, can be generated in the `plotter` folder.
+  You can see the actual results of this codes in `plotter`.
+  For more information, refer to `README.md` in `plotter` folder.

 # **Dataset**